MLB contenders watch for fatigue as some starters experience an increased workload

 Crochet, 26, helped show what might be possible last year.
 The 6-foot-6 left-hander, who had Tommy John surgery in April 2022, began last season with 73 innings in 72 appearances spanning four seasons with the White Sox.

 He made his first big league start on opening day.
 With the White Sox closely monitoring his workload in the last part of the season, he finished with 32 starts and 146 innings.
-He is tied for the major league lead with 141 1/3 innings going into Tuesday night's start against Kansas City.
+He leads the majors with 148 1/3 innings after another solid performance in a victory over Kansas City on Tuesday night.

 “I think that I really set myself up for this season to go out there and for there really to be no leash necessary,” said Crochet, who was traded to the Red Sox in December and then agreed to a $170 million, six-year contract.
 “I've been feeling really good throughout the season and the five days in between my starts I really feel like I'm prepared and doing a lot to get my body in the right position to have success and to continue to give length throughout the year.”